Medical Research in UK Law

 • Court of Appeal (Civil Division)

 The Paediatric Regulation was to encourage specific research – and dissemination of knowledge about its results —into already known medicines as to their applicability for children.
 Prior to the Regulation there was no specific incentive for such research.
-The Paediatric Regulation provides an incentive – an extra six months of protection —for having conducted such research.
+You could then get an SPC if there was delay in getting an MA.

 • Quintavalle v Human Fertilisation and Embryology Authority